- Parks & Natural Resources

 Mississippi River Corridor Critical Area

-The state rules and local MRCCA zoning regulations have been in place since 1973 to protect the natural resources in the corridor.
+The state rules and local MRCCA regulations have been in place since 1973 to protect the natural resources in the corridor.
 The Department of Natural Resources updated the rules in 2017.
-Local governments within the corridor are now required to amend their MRCCA ordinances to be consistent with the new rules.
+The Maplewood City Council adopted a new MRCCA ordinance that is consistent with the new rules on September 27, 2021.
+Click here to view the new MRCCA Ordinance.

 - Bluff Definition: A natural topographic feature having a slope that rises at least 25 feet and the grade of the slope averages 18 percent or greater, measured over a horizontal distance of 25 feet.